 Book Renewal: In order to re-borrow the checked-out books, this features is useful.

-Return Books: This is for returning books, which were issues by the members, to library.
+Return Books: This is for returning books, which were issued by the members, to the library.

 Library: This main system has attributes such as ‘Name’ for distinguishing them from the other libraries and an ‘Address’ that describes its location.